 Sometimes cancer can come back after treatment.
-BCC and SCC can occasionally come back in the same place, or an SCC can appear somewhere different in your body, however this is uncommon.
+It can come back in the same place or can appear somewhere different in your body.

 If cancer returns, you may be referred to the specialist or the hospital where you were first treated, or to a different specialist.